RakeshJV2000/BCG-data-science-Job-Sim/README.md

 # BCG-data-science-Job-Sim

-• Completed a customer churn analysis for a company with over 14,000 clients, demonstrating advanced data analytics skills, identifying essential client data and outlining a strategic investigation approach.
+- Conducted an end-to-end customer churn analysis for a company with over 14,000 clients, displaying business analytics skills.

-• Conducted efficient data analysis using Python, including Pandas and NumPy and employed data visualization tools like matplotlib for insightful trend interpretation over 50 features.
+- Performed exploratory data analysis, data visualization, feature engineering, data transformations, and data modeling using matplotlib, Pandas, and Scikit-Learn and automated the testing using CI/CD pipeline via GitHub actions.

-• Developed a predictive model which obtained an overall 90% accuracy rate in predicting customer churn.
+- Built a predictive model that obtained an overall 90% accuracy in forecasting customer churn and key performance indicators.

-• Delivered a concise executive summary, provided actionable insights for informed decision-making.
+- Delivered a concise executive summary, and provided actionable insights for informed decision-making on business objectives.

+The [images](https://github.com/RakeshJV2000/BCG-data-science-Job-Sim/tree/main/images) folder contains images of all the plots from EDS